-There will not always be prescribed answers to these moral dilemmas, but we will learn to think about the questions in a systematic way and to recognize inevitable tradeoffs between different principles.
+For many of the questions we study-especially the more macro-scale questions-there will often be no prescribed answers.
+But we will learn to think about the questions in a systematic way and to recognize inevitable tradeoffs between different principles.